 Each year the Department determines the recipients of the following awards:

-The Kathleen "Kay" Locke Community Service Prize in Music Award established in 2015 in honor of Kay Locke, wife of Benjamin R. Locke, Robert A. Oden Jr. Professor of Music; is a cash award given annually to the student or students who have provided outstanding service to the Kenyon community through their musical activities.
+The Kathleen "Kay" Locke Community Service Prize in Music Award established in 2015 in honor of Kay Locke, wife of Benjamin R. Locke, Professor of Music; is a cash award given annually to the student or students who have provided outstanding service to the Kenyon community through their musical activities.

 The Gabriel A. Ben-Meir Senior Award in Music established in 2015 by the department in memory of Gabriel A. Ben-Meir, Class of 2003; is a cash award given annually to a senior Music Major; recognizing outstanding academic achievement during four years in the Kenyon Music Department.